Low-Grade Diffuse Astrocytoma

-- MR Perfusion: low relative cerebral blood volume (rCBV) relative to anaplastic astrocytoma (AA) and glioblastoma multiforme (GBM).
-Typically, the rCBV ratio to normal white matter is less than 1.8
+- MR perfusion: low relative cerebral blood volume (rCBV) relative to anaplastic astrocytoma (AA) and glioblastoma multiforme (GBM); typically, the rCBV ratio to normal white matter is <1.8

-- MR Spectroscopy: mildly elevated choline, mildly depressed N-acetyl aspartate (NAA) peaks and usually no appreciable lactate peak
+- MRS: mildly elevated choline, mildly depressed N-acetyl aspartate (NAA) peaks and usually no appreciable lactate peak

 - MRI with contrast; consider MR perfusion for equivocal cases